-Trigger action -

-There are four options for two actions regarding either trigger condition.
+Trigger action - There are four options for two actions regarding either trigger condition.
 They can have multiple selections.
-While choosing the trigger output alarm, the digital output will short both pins to connect the circuit of the attached external device: otherwise both pins will be open.
+While choosing the trigger output alarm, the digital output will short both pins to connect the circuit of the attached external device; otherwise both pins will be open.
 While choosing to upload snapshots, the method can be either email or FTP.
-The snapshot names will "videopre.jpg", videotrg.jpg", "videopos.jpg" respectively for the snapshots before event, right upon event, and after event.
+The snapshot names will be "videopre.jpg", videotrg.jpg", and "videopos.jpg" respectively for the snapshots before event, right upon event, and after event.
 The date and time suffix may be added according to the option.
 Confirm the external mail or FTP server settings in network configuration.
+Reset output - Check and save this option to reset the external device at the digital output back to the original state.